Funding AI for Good: A Call for Meaningful Engagement: Discussion

-Secondly, funding rhetoric that led with assumptions of AI's deterministic benefits without acknowledging its risks (Section~\ref{sec:finding-411}) could reinforce the wider hype and ``enchanted determinism'' surrounding AI~\cite{campolo_enchanted_2020}.
+Secondly, funding rhetoric that leads with assumptions of AI's deterministic benefits without acknowledging its risks (Section~\ref{sec:finding-411}) could reinforce the wider hype and ``enchanted determinism'' surrounding AI~\cite{campolo_enchanted_2020}.
 This narrative fosters unrealistic expectations~\cite{lin_come_2024, taylor_leaving_2013}, promotes techno-solutionism, and diverts attention from underlying social issues~\cite{walsham_ict4d_2017, karusala_womens_2017}.
-Furthermore, when funding documents framed AI as a force of good for the Global South or nonprofit sectors deterministically (Section~\ref{sec:finding-411}), it risks promoting top-down approaches that cast these groups as lacking and in need of catching up~\cite{erete_method_2023, valencia_evolution_1997, dearden_moving_2016}.
-This framing ignores the unique needs (and assets) of public sectors and the Global South~\cite{hanna_against_2020}.
+Furthermore, when funding documents frame AI as a force for good in the nonprofit sector and in developing countries deterministically (Section~\ref{sec:finding-411}), they risk promoting top-down approaches that cast these groups as lacking and in need of catching up~\cite{erete_method_2023, valencia_evolution_1997, dearden_moving_2016}.
+This framing ignores the unique needs (and assets) of the nonprofit sector and developing countries~\cite{hanna_against_2020}.
 While corporate donations of computing resources and support (Section~\ref{sec:finding-441}) can expand access, they may also reinforce Big Tech's hegemonic narrative~\cite{collins_black_2000, lukacz_imaginaries_2024, nost_earth_2022, seger_democratising_2023}, addressing surface-level gaps rather than deeper structural issues~\cite{ho_human-computer_2009, burrell_what_2009, dearden_moving_2016}.
+Notably, all the funders in our dataset are headquartered in the Global North, even though many funding programs were aimed at applicants or projects located in the Global South.
+This geographic asymmetry reveals an uneven distribution of hegemonic power~\cite{collins_black_2000}, as Global North institutions retain disproportionate authority to set funding agendas.
 These initiatives risk reproducing patterns of saviorism, positioning the Global South as a testing ground for foreign-owned systems while extracting valuable data~\cite{damilare_dosunmu_big_2025}.
 These projects also overlook the uneven geography of the AI supply chain; the Global South is already part of AI, but primarily through the underpaid labor that makes AI systems work~\cite{posada_coloniality_2022}.

 Last but not least, funding programs that targeted applicants with existing AI capacities without scaffolding for community engagement (Section~\ref{sec:finding-431}) effectively shifted leadership power toward organizations or individuals who are technically skilled but likely lack a deep understanding of the social problem space.
 This emphasis also elevates AI knowledge production over community knowledge rooted in social contexts.
 This is fundamentally about epistemic justice---ensuring fairness in who is recognized as a ``knower'' and what forms of knowledge are legitimized~\cite{fricker_epistemic_2007}.
 Epistemic justice matters because when funding agendas prioritize technical capacity, they risk producing \textit{techno-centric} solutions that lack community relevance, buy-in, and sustainability~\cite{dodson_considering_2012}.